 - Bridging-based ranking.
 Recommenders score content and agent actions by how well they bridge coherent clusters, not outrage them.

 - Graduated release.
-New policies run in shadow mode, then canary for a random, representative slice, then general rollout with rollback primed.
+New policies run in shadow mode, then canary for a random representative slice, then general rollout with rollback primed.

 - Reproducible builds.
 Configs are versioned; one-click replays re-create results.

-From ideas to everyday practice (step by step)
+From ideas to practice

 - Run shadow mode.
 New policy sees inputs and proposes actions but doesn't act.
 Compare to human/previous system.